Frequently Asked Questions

 Select "View Submitted Audits" and click "Refresh" until your audit appears.
 You may also view a video tutorial on how to run an iCAP here.

-Every student at WKU must meet the General Education Requirements regardless of their declared major.
-This set of requirements is an integral part of the undergraduate curriculum that both complements and supports the student's preparation in their major specific field.
-Regardless of a major in Accounting, English, Sport Management, etc., students are required to meet general education requirements.
+Regardless of a major choice, students are required to meet these general education requirements.
 There are specific courses that may benefit each student and advisors will convey those messages to ensure students are maximizing their experience with general education.